aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 ## Solution overview

 The Live Meeting Assistant (LMA) sample solution captures speaker audio and metadata from your browser-based meeting app (Zoom, Teams, WebEx, and Chime currently), or audio only from any other browser-based meeting app, softphone or audio source.
-It uses [Amazon Transcribe](https://aws.amazon.com/transcribe/) for speech to text, your choice of [Amazon Q Business](https://aws.amazon.com/q/business/) or [Knowledge Bases for Amazon Bedrock](https://aws.amazon.com/bedrock/knowledge-bases/) for contextual queries against your company's documents and knowledge sources, [Amazon Bedrock](https://aws.amazon.com/bedrock/) for customizable transcription insights and summaries, and (opionally) [Amazon Bedrock Agents](https://aws.amazon.com/bedrock/agents/) to enable orchestration of actions with knowledge base queries.
+It uses [Amazon Transcribe](https://aws.amazon.com/transcribe/) for speech to text, your choice of [Amazon Q Business](https://aws.amazon.com/q/business/) or [Knowledge Bases for Amazon Bedrock](https://aws.amazon.com/bedrock/knowledge-bases/) for contextual queries against your company's documents and knowledge sources, [Amazon Bedrock](https://aws.amazon.com/bedrock/) models for customizable transcription insights and summaries, and (opionally) [Amazon Bedrock Agents](https://aws.amazon.com/bedrock/agents/) to enable orchestration of actions with knowledge base queries.

 Everything you need is provided as open source in this [GitHub repo](https://github.com/aws-samples/amazon-transcribe-live-meeting-assistant).
 It’s straightforward to deploy in your AWS account.
 When you’re done, you’ll wonder how you ever managed without it!